How do I register to graduate?

 It is your responsibility to confirm all the necessary arrangements have been made with the College before notifying family and friends and the College cannot be held accountable for any disappointed travel or accommodation arrangements.

-Please check that your contact details (email, telephone and mailing address) are up to date.
-Your CRSid email will deactivate shortly after you course completion, so please provide an alternative.
-These details will be used for correspondence before and after you graduate, including mailing your official transcript to you after graduation.
+Please check that your CamSIS contact details (email, telephone and mailing address) are up to date.
+Your CRSid email will deactivate shortly after you course completion, so please provide an External email address and mark this as your Preferred email.
+These details will be used for correspondence before and after you graduate, including mailing your official transcript and/or degree certificate to you after graduation.

 When will upcoming graduation ceremonies be held?

-A full list of graduation dates can be found here.
+A full list of graduation dates can be found here: What date can I choose to graduate in person this academic year?

 How do I know if I am eligible to graduate?